1Rebern/1Rebern/README.md

 </p>
 A project I decided to develop in my spare time.

-The goal of the project was to test their skills and create an assistant for working with computers.
+The goal of the project was to test my skills and create an assistant for working with computers.

 The latest version is quite flexible, but I will continue to improve and develop the project.